Last Island (Louisiana): Resort at Last Island

 Before the Last Island Hurricane, the island was a popular resort where people could enjoy white sand beaches and clearer water, which are not found on the marshy mainland.
 Last Island was also known for an almost continuous breeze, which would have been welcomed by those escaping the suffocating heat of New Orleans.
 Accommodations included the John Muggah's Ocean House Hotel, and for entertainment there were several gambling establishments and the Captain Dave Muggah's Billiard House.
 Several hundred yards to the west of the hotel was the settlement known as Last Island Village which consisted of approximately 100 beach homes, some "fine" houses and other temporary summer houses.

 Regular steamer service to the island was provided by the Star from Bayou Boeuf.
 The New Orleans, Opelousas and Great Western Railroad provided a connection to Bayou Boeuf from Algiers, La., a short ride on the Algiers Train Ferry across the Mississippi River from the French Quarter landing at St. Ann Street.
 Regular railroad fare was $3.50 with half-fare for children and servants.
 New Orleanians could take the Algiers passenger ferry.

 Of the approximately 400 vacationers on the island at the time the hurricane hit it, 198 were known or presumed dead and 203 were known survivors.
 Several of the victims were enslaved people, some of whom were credited with rescuing others, including several children.
 Every structure on the island including the hotel, a large, two-story wooden structure of considerable strength, was destroyed, and the island was left void of crops and other vegetation.

+Litigation

+A Spanish claim to the island was brought by descendants of Juan Voisin against hospitality investors which occurred after the inhabitable portion of the island was developed in 1848.